-- □ Be on time.
+- o Be on time.
 If late to a program, do not enter during the performance.
-Wait until the conclusion of a piece and enter during applause. - □ Respect the performers.
-Unnecessary noise from whispering, talking, candy wrappers, etc. during a program is not acceptable.
+Wait until the conclusion of a piece and enter during applause. - o Respect the performers.
+Unnecessary noise from whispering, talking, candy wrappers, phones, etc. during a program is not acceptable.
 Reading, studying, writing or texting during a program are also inappropriate.
-Turn off electronic devices! - □ Applaud performers.
+Turn off electronic devices! - o Applaud performers.
 Laughter, cheers, or other vocal expressions directed at performers or stage set-up crew are not acceptable.

-□ Dress appropriately.
-Normal school clothing is appropriate for attendance at most performances, but students are encouraged to refrain from wearing caps and hats.
+Dress appropriately.
+Normal school clothing is appropriate for attendance at most performances, but students are encouraged to refrain from wearing caps and hats. - o For all student recital performers, appropriate dress for the occasion is expected.
+Students should confer with their applied teacher for these expectations.